 DiskStation Manager version

-Because the technology is progressing rapidly, I planned to include the DiskStation Manager (DSM) version in this and future posts.
+Because the technology progresses rapidly, I include the DiskStation Manager (DSM) version in this post.
 The layout of application pages changes and options often expand with newer versions.

 For example, before DSM 6.1, you could only assign a single Time Machine folder in your file services configuration.
 Now you can assign multiple folders, and the location of that option has moved to a different tab.